drschatz/cs-128-live-web/syllabus/syllabus.md

 1. To give you experience developing a bigger project.
 From planning, to writing, to testing.
 1. To be a fun and cool application that you can show off to friends or family.

 MPs have a no collaboration policy.
 See the collaboration policy below for more details.
-Exact deadlines and instructions can be found on the course website.
+Exact deadlines and instructions can be found on the course website when MPs are released.

 ### Exams